custom-components/zaptec/README.md

 #### Redaction filter

-The integration have by default a *redaction filter* which replaces sensitive information by redaction strings.
+The integration has a *redaction filter* which replaces sensitive information by redaction strings.
 E.g. A full Charger UID `184abd73-19c6-bc88-9844-ab3874bf82ed` becomes `<--Charger[bf82ed]>`.
 This makes the logs safer to share.

 Each redaction is given a unique name which can be used to trace back the actual value.
 At startup the list of redactions will be printed in the logs.
 This